gglanzani/blog.lanzani.nl/content/posts/2024-02-09-chinas-economy.md

 So, 2/3 of their economy is hurting and will hurt more badly in 2024.

-The markets are also spooked, having shed USD 1.5 TRN in January alone.
+The Chinese's and Hong Kong's markets are also spooked, having shed USD 1.5 TRN in January alone.

 It’s going to be an interesting 2024.